reidelliott/fallback/README.md

 chmod +x wp-cli.phar
 sudo mv wp-cli.phar /usr/local/bin/wp
 ```
+## TODO
+* Add check to remove backups older than 30 days.
+* Integrate with Dropbox to offload backups from server.

 ## Scheduling
 There might be various ways to schedule these backups, either in plesk or directly using contjob.